mclancy96/rspec-subjects-implicit-and-explicit-readme/README.md

 # RSpec: Subjects (implicit & explicit): The Star of Your Specs

-Welcome to Lesson 10!
 If you’ve ever found yourself typing the same object over and over in your specs, it’s time to meet RSpec’s `subject`.
 This feature lets you define the “star” of your tests—making your specs cleaner, more focused, and sometimes even a little magical.
 We’ll cover implicit and explicit subjects, one-liner syntax, and the mysterious `described_class`.

 ---